Kaja yoga retreats and massages

 Towards the end of the class I felt more grounded and calm.
 And so I practiced with this teacher for 2 more years until I decided, that I wanted to dive deeper and applied for a 4-year teacher training (800 hrs) with the "Yogaforum Duesseldorf".

-Currently I am taking part in an online teacher training called Therapeutic Yoga: Yoga Doc meets Shvetashvatara Upanishad with Dr. Ronald Steiner at the German AYI institute in Ulm.
+I recently completed another yoga teacher training, the Therapeutic Yoga: Yoga Doc meets Shvetashvatara Upanishad with Dr. Ronald Steiner at the German AYI institute in Ulm.

 Yoga personally helped me deal with panic attacks and a diagnosed anxiety disorder, which I had been struggling with since my late teens.